coyotespike/coyotespike.github.io/_posts/2018-10-06-MuseumMadness.md

 ![SlightlyPhallic](/images/SlightlyPhallic.jpg)

-The blue man needs to be walked around to be fully appreciated.
+The blue man needs to be walked around to appreciate how his face stands out in an ncanny way.
 ![BlueMan](/images/BlueMan.jpg)

 ![IvoryHorn](/images/IvoryHorn.jpg)

-I have no misguided sense of political correctness here - many of the pieces are interesting anthropologically but not artistically.
+I have no misguided sense of political correctness here - many of the pieces in this section are interesting anthropologically but not artistically.

-Note that a painting does not need to act as literature, I think - those enjoyable 18th-centry French landscapes I mentioned above don't aspire to commentary.
+Note that a painting does not need to act as literature, I think, though that is a valid and valuable aim - those enjoyable 18th-centry French landscapes I mentioned above don't aspire to commentary.

 And of course then there are the compositions which cannot be done in photographs without huge budgets, such as the wreckage of the Medusa.